 Also, I cannot provide the link to my Google review folder that I give to my students.
 I have a lot of items that are not my intellectual property so I wont share online without permission, but I can share with my students only.
 Its very easy to create your own google folder and just pop a bunch of items in it.

 Do my students use this?
 Some do and some do not.
 But, for the first time AP® kid, this gives them comfort that they know where to start with reviewing for a big AP® exam.

 I also send this paper out via email and text to their parents which provides another measure of accountability.

 * AP® is a trademark registered and/or owned by the College Board which was not involved in the production of, and does not endorse this site.

 There are many ways to practice AP® Environmental Science (APES) math.
 As a teacher, you will decide which approach is best your own students.
 You may have students who find the math super easy and some that find it impossible.
 APES math practice problems can be found from many sources–textbooks, shared drives, and released FRQs.

 Pre-Algebraic Word Problems.
 Many students don’t know how to apply math to life problems.
 Even kids who are in higher level math (like pre-calculus) still struggle with these word problems.
 The biggest hurdle is often setting up the problem.

-Usually 8-10 Multiple Choice Questions.
-There are 100 MC questions total and 8-10 are usually math related.
-The Rule of 70 is a favorite for 1 or 2 of them.
+6-9% on the Multiple Choice Section.
+There are 80 MC questions total and 4-8 are math.
+The Rule of 70 has been a favorite for on the MC for many years.
 Kids DO NOT need to show work for MC questions.

 One FRQ is Half Math.
-There are 4 mandatory FRQs in 90 minutes.
-Question #2 will have math for half the problems.
-Over the years, the math has gotten easier on the FRQ, but this has not increased the national pass rate.
+There are 3 mandatory FRQs in 80minutes.
+Question #3 will have math for half the problems.
+Over the years, the math has gotten easier on the FRQs, but this has not increased the national pass rate.